vinayphys/vinayphys.github.io/index.md

 I am a PhD Candidate in Physics at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a>, under the supervision of <a href="https://www.imsc.res.in/pinaki_chaudhuri">Pinaki Chaudhuri</a>.

 # Research Interests
 I am primarily interested in studying the dynamics of glass forming liquids.
-In particular, we are studying the response of a model glass-former under thermal perturbation using the techniques of nonequilibrium molecular dynamics simulations.
-I am also interested in complex systems and active systems.
+In particular, we are study the response of a model glass-former under thermal and mechanical perturbation using the techniques of nonequilibrium molecular dynamics simulations.
+I am also exploring granular systems and driven colloidal systems.
 For more details see what I'm doing now.

 # Education
 2015-Present:	 Integrated PhD in Physics (IMSc Chennai)
 2012-2015:	   BSc(Hons.) in Applied Physics (Central University of Jharkhand)